elfergl/chest_xray_pneumonia_detection/README.md

 ## License

 This project is licensed under the MIT License.
-See 'LICENSE' for details.

 ---